Outing.golf

 How it works

-See the full workflow Outing.golf uses to replace the spreadsheet and group chat.
+See the full workflow Outing.golf uses to replace the spreadsheet.

 Golf trip planning checklist